-Some 90 grants, usually covering tuition costs only, are available for participation in one of the classes at the Summer Academy.
+Some 80 grants, usually covering participation fees only, are available for participation in one of the classes at the Summer Academy.

-Applications for all other grants should be made, online only, via the Summer Academy.
+Applications for the latter and all other grants should be made, online only, via the Summer Academy.

 The grant application also counts as the application for a class (so need not be made separately).